Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 ### Limitations for generating examples:

 * Supports only API key authorization, can be worked on for OAuth authorization mechanism using swagger security tools.
-* Your documentation portal will be generated as expected but you cannot 'Get a live response' which needs to call your API.
+* In this case your documentation portal will be generated as expected but you cannot 'Get a live response' which needs to call your API.